next-hat/documentation/docs/guides/nanocl/overview.md

 #### Namespaces

-A namespace contains a group of services (Cargoes, Vms) that will share the same network.
+A namespace contains a group of services (Cargoes, Vms).
-This is useful when you want to isolate a group of services from the rest of the cluster.
+This is useful when you want to isolate a group of services.
 There is 2 namespaces by default:

 * ***global*** The default namespace that will be used if you don't specify a namespace.